hardeex/alx-zero_day/README.md

-alx-zero readme file on continuous github learning
+alx-zero readme file on continuous github learning <br>
+Adding more lines to pulling to local directory